johndpotts/johndpotts-blog-old/src/pages/2018-07-08-design-patterns-1/index.md

 ![Building Blocks](./building-blocks.jpg)

 # The Module Pattern
-Back in the 80's there was a popular sitcom called 'Cheers'; the theme song had a warm, familiar line -
-### 'Where everybody knows your name...'

-Sounds nice, right?
-Well, sure, as a human it's nice to be where everyone knows your name... but if the place you're referring to is the global namespace in your code, that warm fuzzy feelng can quickly turn into a mess of conflicting variable names and all around badness.

-Enter... the module pattern!

-The module pattern, often presented as an *Immediately-Invoked Function Expression* (IIFE) in javascript, is a great way to keep your code neat and tidy- and make sure you're not making things public that shouldn't be.
- Here's what it looks like:
+The Module Pattern is one of the most commonly used design patterns in Javascript.
+The module pattern exists to create privacy and separation in your code- keeping variables and functions out of the global scope.

+The module pattern presents as an *Immediately-Invoked Function Expression* (IIFE).
+All that an IIFE does is create a function which is called immediately.
+Here's an example:

 ```js
 (function() {